About the Instructor

 About This Course

 This course provides an easy-to-follow roadmap for tackling every aspect of conceiving, scripting, shooting, and assembling your documentary.
 Perhaps most important, this course will show you how to find the heart of the story that is waiting to be told – a story that will emerge as you develop your film.

 Excerpt of HAROLD AND LILLIAN Documentary Script in Final Draft

 In this course you will learn:

 - How to organize all the scattered pieces of your story into a cohesive and engaging narrative

 - Documentary storytelling techniques to keep your audience glued to the screen!

 - How to break down your film into a series of 8-12 sequences to create a compelling story arc

-- The best way to format your documentary script and the best scriptwriting software
+- Methods to format your documentary script and the best scriptwriting software

 - How to weave together your story beats (soundbites), scenes and sequences to create a compelling narrative